greenbergM/Basic-tools-for-sequence-analysis/README.md

 #### Parse blast output

-This script extracts the descriptions (gene names) of the best BLAST results from a blast results file and saves it in the `best_blast_results` directory within the same location as the input file.
+This function extracts the descriptions (gene names) of the best BLAST results from a blast results file and saves it in the `best_blast_results` directory within the same location as the input file.

 ##### Usage